yXiangXiong/ParaGAN/README.md

 # Important:
+ICASSP 2024.
+Paper: A Parameterized Generative Adversarial Network Using Cyclic Projection for Explainable Medical Image Classification

 I explained the poster to a South Korea girl at the icassp 2024 Seoul conference and I forgot to add her contact information.
-If you are interested in my article, you can keep in touch with me at my email: xiangyu.xiong.adc@gmail.com.
+If you are interested in my article and see code here, you can keep in touch with me at my email: xiangyu.xiong.adc@gmail.com.
 I plan to seek a postdoctoral position in South Korea or Japan after graduation.
+I deeply regret not requesting your contact information.

 # Prerequisites
 - Linux